Anjolaanuoluwapo101/Easy-Seeder/README.md

 <br>
 -The "location" column will only ever contain either "Nigeria" or "Sweden" <br>

+### Note:
-Note: The selection of preDefinedData for one column is completely independent of the other.(For dependency check the Constrained Data feature) <br>
+-The selection of Predefined Data for one column is completely independent of the other.(For dependency check the Constrained Data feature) <br>
-Note:This is good for creating foreign key(that consist of one column only) <br>
+-This is good for creating foreign key(that consist of one column only) <br>

-## -Constrained Data:
+### -Constrained Data:
 -Let's say you have two/more columns where you want the data in one column to determine the data in another column <br>
 -Let's say you have you have two columns like "gender" and "is_masculine" <br>
 -logically if "gender" is male,then "is_masculine" should be "yes" right? and vice versa. <br>